awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-platform-update-managed.md

 # Managed platform updates<a name="environment-platform-update-managed"></a>

 AWS Elastic Beanstalk regularly releases [platform updates](using-features.platform.upgrade.md) to provide fixes, software updates, and new features\.
 With managed platform updates, you can configure your environment to automatically upgrade to the latest version of a platform during a scheduled [maintenance window](#environment-platform-update-managed-window)\.
 Your application remains in service during the update process with no reduction in capacity\.
-Managed updates are available on both single\-instance and load balanced environments\.
+Managed updates are available on both single\-instance and load\-balanced environments\.

 **Note**
 This feature isn't available on [Windows Server platform versions](https://docs.aws.amazon.com/elasticbeanstalk/latest/platforms/platforms-supported.html#platforms-supported.net) earlier than version 2 \(v2\)\.